Vagharshapat: Culture

 The Mother See is also home to the Pontifical Bookstore operating since 1962, and the *Vatche and Tamar Manoukian Manuscript Depository opened in 2012.

 The town celebrates the "Ejmiatsin Day" annually since 2008 in Vagharshapat on 8 October.
 According to the old Armenian tradition, Mesrop Mashtots brought the newly created Armenian alphabet to Vagharshapat on 8 October 405.

 Transportation

 Vagharshapat is connected with Yerevan and southern Armenia through the M-5 Motorway, while the M-3 Motorway connects the town with northern Armenia.

 The Zvartnots International Airport of Yerevan is located only 10 km east of Vagharshapat.

-Being located 20 km west of the capital Yerevan, Vagharshapat is connected with the capital city with public vans, locally-known as marshrutka.
-These vehicles are mainly Russian-made GAZelle vans with 13 seats, having regular trips between the two cities throughout the day.
-Since 2018, some new buses are also having regular trips to Yerevan.
-There are also 2 smart stops in the city that will soon be eight.
+Being located 20 km west of the capital Yerevan, Vagharshapat is connected with the capital city with public vans, locally known as marshrutka.
+These vehicles used to be mainly Russian-made GAZelle vans with 13 seats.
+However, they have changed since 2018.
+The Vagharshapat-Yerevan buses have regular trips every day from 7 am to 9 pm and cost 300 Armenian drams.
+The route starts from the station near Echmiadzin State College after Vardges Hamazaspyan and finishes at the end of Mashtots Avenue, near to Matenadaran.
+Except for the Vagharshapat-Yerevan buses, taxis designed specifically for Vagharshapat-Yerevan trips also operate.
+Taxis start the route from the center of Vagharshapat and finish at the station near to Blue Mosque.
+The current rate of the Vagharshapat-Yerevan taxis is 500 Armenian drams per person.
+Currently, there are 2 smart bus stops in the city.